nikdoof.com

 Global Search for Properties

 Global free text and content search works well.
-From anywhere in Notion you can hit the shortcut of Ctrl+P to bring up a panel, much like Visual Studio Code, and search for freeform text in your pages and databases.
+From anywhere in Notion you can hit the shortcut of Ctrl+P to bring up a panel, much like Visual Studio Code, and search for free form text in your pages and databases.
 My P.A.R.A. resources are stored in a database with a multi-select indicating the topic, when you attempt to search for a topic you don’t get any hits, unless that text is in the contents of a page.
 If Notion allows the text search to also look at Select and Multi-Select I feel that’ll open up the usage of these fields.
-The workaround for this is to use the search on the database view, which does mean a few extra steps of discovering the database you need, then searching the values in there.
+The workaround for this is to use the search on the database view, which means a few extra steps of discovering the database you need, then searching the values in there.

 Page Locking